Judicate of Gallura: Thirteenth century

 Constantine was succeeded by his son Barisone II, who left an only daughter, Elena, in 1203.
-This opened Gallura to succession crisis as rival faction sought the hand of Elena in marriage.
+This opened Gallura to a succession crisis as rival factions sought the hand of Elena in marriage.
 William Malaspina tried to marry her, but Pope Innocent III forbade it.
 In 1206, William I of Cagliari invaded Gallura.
 Finally, in 1207, Elena married the Pisan Lamberto Visconti.
 Lamberto repulsed the invasion and secured Gallura in the Pisan fold.

-In 1211, Comita III of Torres confirmed a treaty with the Republic of Genoa, Pisa's traditional rival for Sardinian influence, whereby the two powers — Logudoro and Genoa — would jointly conquer the entire island and put it under Genoese suzerainty with Comita as judge.
+In 1211, Comita III of Torres confirmed a treaty with the Republic of Genoa, Pisa's traditional rival for Sardinian influence, whereby the two powers — Logudoro and Genoa — jointly conquered the entire island and put it under Genoese suzerainty with Comita as judge.
 They first invaded Gallura because of its strong Pisan connection.
-In 1212, Pisa struck back, but it was not until William of Cagliari's death in 1214, that Gallura was able to defeat Comita and Genoa and force them to terms on land.
+In 1212, Pisa struck back, but it was not until William of Cagliari's death in 1214 that Gallura was able to defeat Comita and Genoa and force them to terms on land.
 A naval war continued until Pope Honorius III forced a treaty on the parties on 1 December 1217.

 After Elena's death, Lamberto continued to rule Gallura and eventually married the heiress of Cagliari, ruling both giudicati until his death in 1225.
 He was succeeded by his son Ubaldo in Gallura and by his brother Ubaldo in Cagliari.
 When the elder Ubaldo died, the younger tried to take over Cagliari but failed.
 In 1236, Logudoro was finally acquired by marriage to Adelasia.
 Ubaldo died in 1238 and his widow married Enzio, illegitimate son of Frederick II, Holy Roman Emperor.
 Enzio took up the royal title over all Sardinia, but Ubaldo's son John succeeded him in Gallura, passing his time back and forth between the island and Pisa.
 This was also the habit of his son and successor, Nino.
 Following the Battle of Meloria, a disaster for Pisa, in 1284, Nino tried to take power in the city, but was ousted and deposed from Gallura in 1287.
 This marked the end of the Visconti rule in Gallura which had begun in 1207.

-Pisa annexed Gallura and held in until the Catalan conquest in 1323 – 1324.
+Pisa annexed Gallura and held it until the Aragonese conquest in 1323 – 1324.
 Nino's only daughter, Joanna, continued to claim her rights until her death in 1339, at which point the title to Gallura passed to the Visconti of Milan, who ceded it to the Crown of Aragon.